 The food industry has widely replaced grenadine fruit bases with artificial ingredients.
 Rose’s, by far the most common grenadine brand in the United States, is made using mostly high-fructose corn syrup, water, citric acid, and natural and artificial flavors.
 It’s colored using Red 40 (made with petroleum distillates or coal tars) and Blue 1.

-I don’t want artificial ingredients or food additives in my cupcakes (or drinks), so I decided to make my own grenadine.
+I don’t want artificial ingredients or food additives in my drinks, so I decided to make my own grenadine.

 - 4 cups pomegranate juice